 New micro electronic material consists of very thin multi-layered structures.
 The properties of these "sandwiches" depends on the type of material and structure.
 The information about the composition and structure is very important for the construction of these "sandwiches".

-Recently LEED-ACES technique was very useful in the development of the new solar cell material (Meter, p.1900).
+Recently LEED-AES technique was very useful in the development of the new solar cell material (Meter, p.1900).
 The researchers found the new surface treatment process which generated special surface structure on the silicon surface.
 This new structure has the properties required by the new generator of solar cells.
 In this development the LEED-ACES apparatus works together with coating and surface processing equipment.
-Directly after coating or surface processing the investigated surfaces are analyzed by LEED-ACES.
+Directly after coating or surface processing the investigated surfaces are analyzed by LEED-AES.

 As the search for the electronic materials continues, the significance of the basic surface characterization is crucial in this process.
-The quantities measured by LEED-ACES play an important role in finding the right properties of the material surface at the atomic scale.
+The quantities measured by LEED-AES play an important role in finding the right properties of the material surface at the atomic scale.

 Schematic LEED Patterns. http://dol1.eng.sunsb.edu/ivdata/pattern.html